matloff/omsi/README.md

 Within the directory <b>omsi-master</b>, there will be a directory
 <b>InstructorDirectory</b>.
 You place your exam questions in that
-directory (sample files are included there).
+directory, in a file **Questions.txt**.
 The format for specifying the questions is detailed below.

-During the exam, a subdirectory of __InstructorDirectory__ will be created for each student, using the e-mail address provided by the student.
+During the exam, a subdirectory of __InstructorDirectory__ will be created for this exam, and within it there will be a further subdirectory for each student, using the e-mail address provided by the student.
 In a student's subdirectory there will be an answer file for each question. e.g.  <b>omsi_answer1.txt</b> or <b>omsi_answer2.java</b>